buildspace/buildspace-projects/Terra_And_Web3/en/Section_2/Lesson_3_Setup_Menu_And_Routes.md

 The syntax here can be a bit confusing  - the logical && acts like an `if` statement.
 If the condition before it is true, whatever is after gets returned.

 ### 🤨 Add a how to play guide
 The process for adding pages is going to be the same every time.
-Update the main menu options in `Menu.js` (we've just done this), add the corresponding file in the "Pages" folder and add the route in `index.js`.
+Update the main menu options in `Menu.js` (we've just done this), add the corresponding file in the "pages" folder and add the route in `index.js`.

 Here are the menu options we previously set up:
 ```javascript